Root knot nematode

 Factors that favor development

-- Infected plant debris that are left on the field
+- Infected plant debris that are left

 - Weedy field